learn-co-curriculum/cssi-6-gae-exercise-1-2/README.md

 Click the "Run" button in GoogleAppEngineLauncher.

-This creates a new ~/dev/dice directory with app.yaml and main.py files in it.
+This creates a new dice directory with app.yaml and main.py files in it.
 Open these file to see what they look like.
 Go to http://localhost:8082/ and see what happens.

 Task 1:
 Copy your dice-rolling program into main.py and modify it so that it writes a list of die rolls when you go to http://localhost:8082/roll.